hashicorp/terraform/website/source/docs/modules/sources.html.markdown

 ## HTTP URLs

-Any HTTP endpoint can serve up Terraform modules.
+An HTTP URL can be used to redirect Terraform to get the module source from one of the other sources.
 For HTTP URLs (SSL is supported, as well), Terraform will make a GET request to the given URL.
 An additional GET parameter `terraform-get=1` will be appended, allowing you to optionally render the page differently when Terraform is requesting it.